shloktalhar25/intel_unnati/README.md

 ```

 ### Step 2: Install Dependencies
-Ensure Python 3.9 or higher is installed, then run:
+Ensure Python 3.10 or 3.11 is installed, then only the file would run, python 3.14 would give errors:
 ```
 pip install fastapi uvicorn sqlalchemy jinja2 python-multipart chromadb sentence-transformers groq sounddevice numpy openai-whisper
 ```